2012-13 WBCA NAIA National Coach of the Year Finalist

 No. 8 National Ranking in 2012-13

-Signs of a successful 2012-13 season were apparent in Scherr-Wells' second season with the team, as the Lakers posted a 15-16 record, including a pair of victories over NAIA Division II Top 10 programs.
-The Lakers bested then-#10 St. Ambrose, 79-75, on Nov.
-27 and then two weeks later topped then-#10 Grace, 81-71.
-For the second straight year, Roosevelt boasted there All-CCAC honorees with Davis earning All-CCAC First Team accolades, while teammates Maria Tamburrino and Towles were selected to the All-CCAC Second Team.
+Signs of success brewing in the past two seasons were apparent in Scherr-Wells' second season with the team, as the Lakers posted a 15-16 record that included a pair of victories over NAIA Division II Top 10 programs in 2011-12.
+The Lakers bested then-No. 10 St. Ambrose, 79-75, on Nov.
+27 and then two weeks later topped then-No. 10 Grace, 81-71.
+For the second straight year, Roosevelt boasted there All-CCAC honorees with Davis earning All-CCAC First Team accolades, while teammates Tamburrino and Kiara Towles were selected to the All-CCAC Second Team.

 Scherr-Wells was already a part of the Roosevelt family when she was hired as head coach.
-The former assistant women's basketball coach at Portland State and administrative assistant at Michigan, Scherr-Wells was plucked from the Admissions Office where she was serving as an admissions counselor.
+The former assistant women's basketball coach at Portland State and administrative assistant at Michigan, Scherr-Wells was plucked from the Roosevelt Office of Admission where she was serving as an admissions counselor.

 A native of Glen Ellyn, Ill., and a 2001 graduate from the University of Michigan, Scherr-Wells has always had a passion for the game of basketball.
-She played on the No. 2 team in the nation in 1995 as a member of the AAU Illinois Hustle and went on to Michigan where she joined the women's basketball team.
+She played on the No. 2 team in the nation in 1995 as a member of the AAU Illinois Hustle and was the starting point guard for Glenbard West before moving on to Ann Arbor, where she joined the Michigan women's basketball program.
 With the Wolverines, Scherr-Wells started as a manager/practice player as a freshman and eventually earned an athletic scholarship her sophomore season for her role in that capacity for the squad.

 Following graduation, Scherr-Wells played for Athletes in Action during their tour of Spain in 2001 before heading to the University of Arizona where she served for three years on the campus ministry staff for Athletes in Action, working closely with the student-athletes and coaches.
 In 2005, she returned to the University of Michigan to be the administrative assistant for the women's basketball team, serving in various capacities with the team under the mentorship of Missouri Sports Hall of Fame Coach Cheryl Burnett.